-The City, upon request from and on behalf of the Property Owner, will forward an application to the Minister of Education for matching education property Tax Assistance under the BFTIP, and forward the draft Tax Assistance By-law and the standard Brownfield Site Agreement template to the Province for review and consideration.
+The City, upon request from and on behalf of the Property Owner, will forward an application for matching educational Tax Assistance under the BFTIP to the Province for their review and consideration.
 Only complete BFTIP applications will be processed.
-Further details with respect to the application requirements and process are contained in the "BFTIP And TIRGP Implementation Guide".
+Further details with respect to the application requirements and process are contained in the "BFTIP And TIRGP Implementation Guide.
 Review and evaluation of the BFTIP application and supporting materials against Program eligibility requirements will be undertaken by the Real Estate & Environmental Initiatives Department.
 The application may be circulated to other City departments for review and comment (e.g. Planning, Building & Licensing Services, Engineering, Utilities Kingston, Financial Services and Legal Services).
 A staff report will be prepared for submission to Council with a recommendation to approve or reject the BFTIP application, together with the draft Tax Assistance By-law, where applicable.
 If the application is approved by Council, City staff will negotiate a Brownfield Site Agreement with the Property Owner or their agent in which the financial elements of the BFTIP may be linked with the components of the Remedial Action Plan and any applicable conditions and/or requirements of any associated planning, building or engineering approvals.
 If the application is approved, the Property Owner and their agent will be notified about the start date of the eligibility of costs and the next steps in the process.